 For more information on the Executive Order from the State of Texas, please visit https://gov.texas.gov/

 Many attractions are open in Amarillo.
 Each attraction has individually assessed the CDC's recommendations and determined how COVID-19 should affect their hours of operation.
 If you are planning on stopping in Amarillo, please call the businesses you plan on visiting and check on their updated hours of operation.
 In accordance with the CDC's prevention and protection guidelines, please do not leave your home if you feel sick.
 For more local information about COVID-19 in Amarillo, click here: https://www.amarillo.gov/departments/community-services/public-health/covid-19-novel-coronavirus

 Where can I go in Amarillo and still practice social distancing?

 One of the great things about Amarillo is that there are plenty of opportunities to escape the city and get in touch with nature.
 Below is a map of places that you can explore and keep your distance from other people.
-Please keep all of the CDC's prevention and protection guidelines in mind if you decide to stretch your legs at any of these locations.

 For more information contact:

 Howdy, my name is Kashion Smith and I can’t think of a better community to represent!
 Born and raised in Amarillo, I am familiar with all our town has to offer and can find the right people to take care of your every need.
 In April, 2013 I joined the Convention and Visitor Bureau bringing with me more than 10 years of hospitality experience and can make arranging your itineraries easy for you.
 Whether you need an afternoon of activities or help finding the right hotel and attractions for multiple days, Amarillo is a great pick!
 Give me a call to make your Amarillo visit a hit.